 - Leave to dry completely and fix back into position within the coil head.

-How To Prime a Vape Coil
+How To Prime A Vape Coil

 The key to vaping as safely as possible is for your e-liquid to be heated at the lower end of this spectrum.
-Any higher over 250C and you will be in danger of burning your e-liquid, and the wicking material within your coil, which will ultimately pose more risk and release the levels of carcinogens usually associated with smoking.
+Any higher over 250C and you will be in danger of burning your e-liquid, and the wicking material within your coil.
+This ultimately poses more risk and releases the levels of carcinogens usually associated with smoking.